quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Contributors

-Igor Lubashev contributed text to {{loadbalancing}} on the use of the connection ID for load balancing.
+Igor Lubashev contributed text to {{sec-loadbalancing}} on the use of the connection ID for load balancing.

 # Acknowledgments